A strong protagonist is the foundation of any story. Here's how to write one that sizzles.

 Lorelai and Rory are mirrors of one another.
 One’s a Mom trying to give her kid the life she never had.
 One’s a kid just trying to have a normal childhood.

-They’re both active protagonists.
+They’re both the active type.
 In the pilot, Lorelai’s quest is to get the funds to send Rory to Chilton.
 Rory’s actively trying to stay at her high school and pursuing the boy she just met there.

 The entire television show is built around their actions and choices.
 We can tell the show is going to last because the decisions they have to make are endless.

-Let’s shift focus from the active protagonists in television to more of a passive journey.
+Let’s shift focus from the active leads in television to more of a passive journey.
 Moonlight tracks Chiron’s journey to adulthood and his comfort with his sexuality.

 Moonlight is a fantastic film, that shows a man afraid to take on the world, and the people who guide him through that fear.